susannaa-s/Organisation-and-Annotation-of-Eukaryote-Genomes/RESULTS.md

 - Copia elements were active but at lower magnitude, and less retention of ancient fragments is typical in Arabidopsis.
 - Neither superfamily shows evidence of recent (<5 MYA) bursts.

-This pattern perfectly matches published TE age profiles of Arabidopsis.